 Low-income car insurance in Texas

-Unfortunately, Texas does not offer any government-run low-income car insurance programs.
+Standard car insurance may be unaffordable for low-income individuals.
+To increase access, many states offer low-income plans that provide some level of coverage at lower rates to qualifying drivers.
+Unfortunately, Texas does not offer any state-sponsored car insurance programs.
 The only states that currently offer these programs are California, Hawaii and New Jersey.
-However, there are multiple ways that low-income families in Texas could purchase a policy that is more affordable than average.
+However, there are multiple ways that low-income families in Texas could purchase a policy that is more affordable than average:

-Shopping around for car insurance and getting quotes from multiple providers could help you find the cheapest policy available for the type and amount of coverage you need.
-You can also improve your credit score and raise your deductible to help achieve a lower rate.
-Additionally, looking for insurance companies that offer multiple discounts you can take advantage of is a great way to help reduce average premiums.
+- Shop around for car insurance and get quotes from multiple providers to help you find the cheapest policy available for the type and amount of coverage you need.

 Car insurance for low-income drivers and families